 - Play games.
 Games are super fun and so educational!
 Very young children can play simple games to practice taking turns, counting (with most board games), and matching/categorization (with most card games).
-Game night (or morning) is fabulous relationship building time for the whole family.
+Playing easy games for kids is a fabulous relationship-building activity for the whole family.
 Don’t be afraid to make age appropriate modifications to the rules (fair is not always equal).
 Just don’t let the little ones win.
 Learning to lose gracefully is a skill best learned early and practiced often, in my humble opinion.

 - Arts and crafts.
 I’m a little bit artistically challenged, so this is the area I struggle with the most.
 But, the good news is that play dough counts!
 Make your own or buy it, just make sure you give the kiddos some cool tools to use with it (plastic cookie cutters, etc.) and let them go to town while you accomplish things (or drink some lemonade).
 Is play dough too pedestrian for your tastes?
 Try Floof!
 Floof is as fun and fluffy as it sounds.
 E loves it!
 Coloring books or blank paper and crayons also work.
 Alternatively, you can do a more serious art project, but I have no good advice for that because I’m the worst at art projects.

 You can do it!

 Whether you’re limiting screen time or quitting cold turkey, these screen-free activities will help get you headed in the right direction.

 If you’re lacking motivation, remember: every moment that your kids spend away from the tv, tablet, or phone is a moment that they’re spending more engaged with you, their siblings or friends, or their own thoughts.